• Skip to primary navigation

 These chewy browned butter miso chocolate chip cookies are made with browned butter and large chunks of chocolate for that irresistible crunchy on the outside, gooey in the center cookie of your wildest dreams.

-When it comes to chocolate, I take it 100% seriously.
-If I could eat only one cookie for the rest of my life, it would be these browned butter miso chocolate chip cookies.
 This cookie has EVERYTHING you want in a cookie.
 It is sweet yet not too sweet because of the balance of savory notes from the miso paste and salt flakes.
 It is crispy but only on the outside and soft and gooey in the center.
-This cookie is truly the GOAT of chocolate chip cookies.
-Pair this with a glass of cold milk or your favorite brown sugar milk tea and you have the best treat to calm that sweet tooth craving.
-So may I present to you— the best chocolate chip miso cookie that you will ever make.

 Someone pulling apart a chocolate chip cookie